 The space character, ', is treated specially in isprint, isgraph, and ispunct.
-Space character handling in the corresponding wide-character functions differs from that specified in C90.
-The corresponding wide-character functions return true for all wide characters for which iswspace returns true, instead of just the single space character; therefore the behaviors of the iswgraph and iswpunct functions may differ from their matching functions in C90 in this regard (see the footnote concerning iswgraph in AM1).
+Handling of the space character in the corresponding wide-character functions differs from that specified in C90.
+The corresponding wide-character functions return true for all wide characters for which iswspace returns true, instead of just the single space character; therefore the behaviors of the iswgraph and iswpunct functions may differ from their matching functions in C90 in this regard (see the footnote concerning iswgraph in §7.25.2.1.6).

-MSE.7 Extensible classification and mapping functions
+5 MSE.7 Extensible classification and mapping functions

 There are eleven standard character-testing functions defined in C90.
 As the number of supported locales increases, the requirements for additional character classifications grows, and varies from locale to locale.
-To satisfy this requirement, many existing implementations, especially for non-English speaking countries, have been defining new isxxx functions, such as iskanji, ishanji, and so forth.
+To satisfy this requirement, many existing implementations, especially for non-English-speaking countries, have been defining new isxxx functions, such as iskanji, ishanja, and so forth.

 This approach, however, adds to the global namespace clutter (although the names have been reserved) and is not flexible at all in supporting additional classification requirements.
-Therefore, in AM1, a pair of extensible wide-character classification functions, wetype and iswetype, are introduced to satisfy the open-ended requirements for character classification.
-Since the name of a character classification is passed as an argument to the wetype function, it does not add to problem of global namespace pollution; and these generic interfaces allow a program to test if the classification is available in the current locale, and to test for locale-specific character classifications, such as kanji or hiragana in Japanese.
+Therefore, in AMD1, a pair of extensible wide character classification functions, wctype and iswctype, are introduced to satisfy the open-ended requirements for character classification.
+Since the name of a character classification is passed as an argument to the wctype function, it does not add to problem of global namespace pollution; and these generic interfaces allow a program to test if the classification is available in the current locale, and to test for locale-specific character classifications, such as Kanji or Hiragana in Japanese.

-In the same way, a pair of wide-character mapping functions, wctrans and towctrans, are introduced to support locale-specific character mappings.
-One of the example of applying this functionality is the mappings between hiragana and katakana in a Japanese character set.
+In the same way, a pair of wide character mapping functions, wctrans and towctrans, are introduced to support locale-specific character mappings.
+One of the example of applying this functionality is the mappings between Hiragana and Katakana in a Japanese character set.